-We collect information, including personal information, from our registered users, customers and partners.
+We collect information, including personal information, from visitors to the Site, as well as our registered users, customers and partners.
 We also collect certain information when anyone uses the Site.
 We collect information about the use of the Site and interaction with the Service, and information extracted from any information, text, graphics, URLs, files, audio, video, photos or other materials uploaded, downloaded or appearing on the Service ("Samples") or submitted through the Service.
-Specifically:

-- Profile and community information: If you elect to register with the Service in order to post comments on Samples and otherwise engage with other members of the Community, you may submit your name, email address, create a unique username and password.
-We will accordingly collect any information you provide when you join and participate in the Community (such as profile information, comments, mentions, and votes), and any information you provide when contacting VirusTotal.
+- If you register an account and participate in the community: If you elect to register with the Service in order to post comments, vote and otherwise engage with Samples and members of the Community, you must submit a name, an email address and create a unique username and password.
+We will use this registration information and information about your public participation in the Service (such as profile information, comments, mentions, and votes) to monitor and maintain the safety of the Community.

-- Information submitted by users of the Service: If you submit Samples, we will collect all of the information in the Sample itself and information about the act of submitting it.
-We will also generate a non-personal identifier that we associate with the Sample and which we share with the Community in a ciphered form.
+- If you submit Samples to the Service: If you submit Samples to the Service, we will collect all of the information in the Sample itself and information about the act of submitting it.
+We will also generate a non-personal identifier that we associate with the Sample.
+We share this non-personal identifier with the Community in a ciphered form.
 Submitter ciphers enable the Community to better detect patterns in how malware is submitted and distributed through the Service and make it more difficult for threat actors to use our Service to improve or hide their malware from detection.
 To the extent you elect to contribute Samples to the Community, our Terms of Service require you to be the original owner of the Sample or to have all necessary rights and permissions to information in the Sample, including any personal information contained in a Word document or PDF, for example.
 Other Samples, such as executables and other packaged software, may contain metadata that includes personal information that could relate to someone other than you.

-- Device information: We may collect device-specific information (such as your hardware model, operating system version, unique device identifiers, and mobile network information) through the use of Google Analytics.
+- About your devices: We may collect device-specific information (such as your hardware model, operating system version, unique device identifiers, and mobile network information) through the use of Google Analytics.
 Similarly, for every Sample submitted to, and requested from, the Service we will log the User-Agent (Browser and Browser version used as well as Operating System) and IP address of the submitter.
 These data points are used to provide analytics that allow us to optimize the Service based on actual use patterns and help us detect abuse (such as DDoS and other attacks).
-User-Agent data are only analyzed and used at an aggregate level for statistical purposes and are not tied to unique users or individuals.
+User-Agent data are only analysed and used at an aggregate level for statistical purposes and are not tied to unique users or individuals.

-- Log information: When you use the Service and otherwise ingest information provided by VirusTotal, we may automatically collect and store certain information about your interaction with the Service in server logs that we maintain for 30 days.
-This may include: details of how you used our Service; Internet protocol address; device event information such as crashes, system activity, hardware settings, browser type, standard HTTP request headers, including but not limited to user agent, referral URL, language preference, date and time, and cookies that may uniquely identify your browser or your VirusTotal account.
+- Automatically: When you use the Service and otherwise ingest information provided by VirusTotal, we may automatically collect and store certain information about your interaction with the Service in server logs.
+This may include: details of how you used our Service; Internet protocol address; device event information such as crashes, system activity, hardware settings, browser type, standard HTTP request headers, including but not limited to User-Agent, referral URL, language preference, date and time, and cookies that may uniquely identify your browser or your VirusTotal account.

-- Passive Domain Name System Information (“pDNS”): If you access the Services through a VirusTotal browser extension, we will collect information about how domain names you visit are resolved. pDNS data consists of domain names that your browser requests, along with the IP address resolutions for such domain names.
+- If you use our browser extension: If you access the Services through a VirusTotal browser extension, we will collect information about how domain names you visit are resolved.
+Passive Domain Name System Information (“pDNS”) data consists of domain names that your browser requests, along with the IP address resolutions for such domain names.
 We will make this pDNS data available through the Service to enable members of the Community to better detect malicious domains that might be hosted on a server (contacted on a given IP address) controlled by an attacker.
 Collected pDNS data is distinct from browsing history and is never tied to a user or used to identify an individual.
 Existing users of a VirusTotal extension will need to opt-in to share pDNS data with the Community.
 Users downloading the VT extension for the first time may opt-out of this collection in the extension’s settings.

 How we use information we collect

-We use information we collect to administer registered user, customer and partner accounts, allow participation in the Community, and to perform contracts applicable to customers and partners.
-We also use information we collect to provide, maintain, protect and improve the Service, to develop new features of the Service, and to protect the Community and the malware-fighting mission of VirusTotal.
+We use the information we collect to administer registered user, customer and partner accounts, respond to requests for support or information about our Service or affiliates, to allow participation in the Community, and to perform contracts applicable to customers and partners.
+We also use information we collect to provide, maintain, protect and improve the Service, to develop new features of the Service, and to protect the Community and our malware-fighting mission.
 This includes using Samples and other collected information for any of the following activities:

-- Further analysing and scanning Samples submitted by the Community to generate useful information and corresponding security reports and further publishing and updating the reports to the Community and making such material available through the Service - including Comments, mentions and trusted ratings;
+- Further analyzing and scanning Samples submitted by the Community to generate useful information and corresponding security reports and further publishing and updating the reports to the Community and making such material available through the Service - including Comments, mentions and trusted ratings.

-- Creating and administering your user, paid customer or partner account;
+- Creating and administering your user, trial, customer or partner account.

-When you contact VirusTotal, we may keep a record of your communication to help us resolve issues and to safeguard you and the Service against fraud and abuse.
+When you contact VirusTotal or Chronicle about the Service or premium services, we may keep a record of your communication to help us resolve issues and to safeguard you, the Community and the Service against fraud and abuse.
 We may use your email address to inform you about the Service if you have inquired about aspects of the Service, have otherwise requested to be contacted, or otherwise agreed to hear from us.
-If we send you commercial messages with your permission, you can unsubscribe through the email directly or by contacting us, at any time.
-We may also send you administrative messages.

 The legal basis we rely on to process personal information